Pemphigoid

-Pemphigoid is a group of rare autoimmune blistering diseases of the skin, and mucous membranes.
-As its name indicates, pemphigoid is similar in general appearance to pemphigus, but, unlike pemphigus, pemphigoid does not feature acantholysis, a loss of connections between skin cells.
+Pemphigoid is a group of rare autoimmune blistering diseases of the skin and mucous membranes.
+As its name indicates, pemphigoid is similar in general appearance to pemphigus, however unlike pemphigus, pemphigoid does not feature acantholysis, a loss of connections between skin cells.

-Pemphigoid is more common than pemphigus, and is slightly more common in women than in men.
-It is also more common in people aged over 70 years than it is in younger people.
+Pemphigoid is more common than pemphigus and is slightly more common in women than in men.
+It is also more common in people older than 70 than it is in younger people.

 Classification

-IgG

 The forms of pemphigoid are considered to be connective tissue autoimmune skin diseases.
 There are several types: